lossycrypt/eradicators-screenshot-maker/readme.md

-Adds a hotkey that opens a small gui to take screenshots.
+Adds a hotkey (default F12) that opens a small gui to take screenshots.

 Default values are:
 Resolution : 2048 x 2048